maxant/kafka-data-consistency/README.md

 - add context of "partner" to filter on websocket server side
 - finish build and run scripts
 - UI
-  - v-model and form and updating model using store
+  - v-model and form and updating model using store => how will it access the controller?
-  - responsive with 5 columns
-  - javascript Class for LoadableData (see model)
   - see TODOs inside UI component
   - .vue files?
   - use axios